PowerShell/PowerShell/README.md

 [logo]: https://raw.githubusercontent.com/PowerShell/PowerShell/master/assets/ps_black_64.svg?sanitize=true

-## Windows PowerShell vs PowerShell Core
+## Windows PowerShell vs. PowerShell Core

 Although this repository started as a fork of the Windows PowerShell code base, changes made in this repository do not make their way back to Windows PowerShell 5.1 automatically.
 This also means that issues tracked here are only for PowerShell Core 6.